seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Even in the lovely garnish of a boy.
 But come at once;
 For the close night doth play the runaway,
-And we are stay’d for at Bassanio’s feast.
+And we are stay'd for at Bassanio's feast.

 **JESSICA**
 I will make fast the doors, and gild myself